On geometry of the Lagrangian description of ideal fluids: Geometry

-It follows from Eq. (\ref{teta}) and $d\Omega_e=0$ that $J$ fulfills the condition
+It follows from Eq.(\ref{teta}) and $d\Omega _{\nu }=0$ that $J_{\nu }$ fulfills the condition

-of being an infinitesimal symplectic dilation for $\Omega_e$ \cite{wei76}.
-As a consequence of Eq. (\ref{ome}) and the derivation property of the Lie derivative we see that $J$ expands the Liouville volume in Eq. (\ref{vol}). $ J$ is also said to be the Liouville vector field of $\Omega_e$ \cite{LM}.
+of being an infinitesimal symplectic dilation for $\Omega _{\nu }$ \cite {wei76}.
+As a consequence of Eq.(\ref{ome}) and the derivation property of the Lie derivative we see that $J_{\nu }$ expands the Liouville volume in Eq.(\ref{vol}).
+That means, $J_{\nu }$ is not divergence free with respect to the symplectic volume. $J_{\nu }$ is also said to be the Liouville vector field of $\Omega _{\nu }$ \cite{LM}.
+The symplectic divergence of the dilation $J_{\nu }$ may be computed from

-We shall now give an interpretation of the symplectic dilation $J$ in connection with the helicity conservation.
-We first compute its divergence with respect to the symplectic volume \cite{AMR},\cite{AM},\cite{LM},\cite {MR}

-where we used Eq. (\ref{ome}).
-By the same equation we see that the second equality is the identity in Eq. (\ref{tom}) resulting in the helicity conservation.
-Thus, the conservation law (\ref{orhe}) can be written as the equation
+where we used Eq.(\ref{ome}).
+The second equality is the same as the identity in Eq.(\ref{tom}) resulting in the helicity evolution.
+Thus, we have